 Interviews with the quality function leaders of multinational corporations and survey of employees in a range of functions and industries and at all levels of seniority has given an insight which is surprising.
 Most notably, many of the traditional strategies used to increase quality—monetary incentives, training, and sharing of best practices, for instance—have little effect.
 Instead it has been found that companies that take a grassroots, peer-driven approach develop a culture of quality, resulting in employees who make fewer mistakes—and the companies spend far less time and money correcting mistakes.

 In exemplary cultures, leadership demonstrates its commitment to Quality by providing the necessary support to Quality initiatives and communicating about Quality values in clear and unambiguous language.
-Employees encourage sharing ideas and cross-functional work, while feeling that leadership trusts them to be pro-active and to apply their Quality and problem-solving skills according to their best judgement.
-A culture of Quality is therefore only possible when leadership and workers share an aligned and comprehensive understanding of not only the core values and processes they use and espouse, but their fundamentally basic assumptions of the nature of work and human relationships on which those core values rest.
+Employees embrace sharing ideas and engaging in cross‑functional work, while they believe leadership trusts them to be proactive and to apply their quality and problem‑solving skills with sound judgement.

 Who is responsible for Quality ?